Richmond Scholars Semifinalists

 Portfolio content requirements vary according to talent:

-- For actors and dancers, a video audition DVD containing two contrasting solo pieces, lasting no more than five minutes total for both pieces
+- For actors and dancers, a URL link to videos containing two contrasting solo pieces, lasting no more than five minutes total for both pieces

-- For musicians, an audio audition CD containing two contrasting solo pieces, lasting no more than 10 minutes total for both pieces
+- For musicians, a URL link to videos or MP3's containing two contrasting solo pieces, lasting no more than 10 minutes total for both pieces

-- For composers, an audio audition CD containing two to five personal compositions
+- For composers, a URL link to videos containing two to five personal compositions

-- For theatre designers, a portfolio containing up to 12 photographs of theatrical design work (preferably in an electronic format) that includes at least one photo of a realized design or portion thereof
+- For theatre designers, an electronic portfolio containing up to 12 photographs of theatrical design work that includes at least one photo of a realized design or portion thereof

-- For studio artists, a portfolio containing up to 12 slides, a CD with 12 JPEG images, or a DVD (allregion, NTSC)
+- For studio artists, an electronic portfolio containing up to 12 JPEG images

-The artist statement, résumé, and portfolio/audition materials (or link to online performance/portfolio) may be submitted by email.
-If you select to submit your portfolio materials by mail, we regret that we are unable to return your portfolio materials; therefore, please submit copies rather than originals.
+The artist statement, résumé, and portfolio/audition materials (or link to online performance/portfolio) must be submitted by email.